 To manage the risk of termites on your construction site:

 - Check with local authorities to find out if termite risk management is needed on your construction site.
-For example, in high-risk areas in the United States such as North Carolina and South Carolina, state building code (and both HUD and the FHA) require pre-termite treatment, without exception.
+For example, in high-risk areas in the United States such as North Carolina and South Carolina, state building codes (and both HUD and the FHA) require pre-termite treatment, without exception.

 - If termite risk management is required, determine which method of treatment you will utilize.
-Termite treatments include soil treatment, structural wood treatments and bait stations.
+Termite treatments include soil treatment, structural wood treatments, and bait stations.

 Key Benefits Of A Construction Site Preparation Checklist